 All liberal studies courses are identified as lower-level or upper level in the Undergraduate Calendar.
 You cannot substitute a professional or professionally-related or open elective course for a liberal studies.

 Transfer Credits are considered for post-secondary courses completed at accredited institutions before being admitted to Ryerson.
-Please apply for transfer credits online (course outlines may be required), visit the Transfer Credit website for more information.
+Please apply for transfer credits online (course outlines may be required), visit the Transfer Credit website, opens in new window for more information.

 If you are a current Ryerson student interested in taking a course at another institution, you must obtain prior permission by applying for a Letter of Permission (LOP).